bennypi/uarm-in-gazebo/README.md

 ```
 launch_simulation_with_box.zsh
 ```
 Now you have to navigate the suction cup over the box.
-You can use the following commands (out of the uarm directory):
+You can use the following commands:
 ```
 build/UarmPub "left_base_shoulder_joint" -0.6
 ```